 Cambridge Science Park CarShare Club

-Cambridge Science Park CarShare Club is a new initiative for people who work on the Park and are willing to car share even just as a one-off event e.g. if your car is in for service, to help reduce congestion especially when the A14 roadworks are set to continue until December 2020
+Cambridge Science Park CarShare Club was a new pre-COVID initiative for Park members who are willing to car share even just as a one-off event e.g. if your car is in for service.

 Contact us here if you would like to join the CarShare Club